 Snorkeling and Diving in Silfra Fissure

-The Silfra Fissure is one if Iceland’s best kept secrets.
+Silfra Fissure is one of Iceland’s best-kept secrets.
 It is located in Thingvallavatn Lake (Þingvallavatn) in Thingvellir National Park.
-The fissure displays amazing shades of blue, and since Silfra is a part of the Mid-Atlantic Ridge, snorkelers and divers will have the unique experience of swimming between two continents.
+The fissure displays amazing shades of blue.
+As Silfra is a part of the Mid-Atlantic Ridge, snorkelers and divers will have the unique experience of swimming between two continents.

-The water within this lake is particularly fertile, and a rich vegetation thrives in Thingvallavatn, despite the very cold temperatures.
-The views whilst you are snorkeling are stunning.
+The water within this lake is particularly fertile as a rich vegetation thrives in Thingvallavatn despite the very cold temperatures.
+The views while you are snorkeling are stunning.

 There has been a church at the site of Thingvellir since the introduction of Christianity.
-However, the attractive church that exists today was built in 1859.
-In the summertime, you can visit the church, it is open to the public from 9am until 5pm every day.
+The attractive church that exists today, however, was built in 1859.
+In the summertime, the church is open to the public from 9am to 5pm daily.

-If you are not visiting in the summertime, hopefully, you will be lucky enough to go when it is open.
-The inside of the church is very beautiful and it is well worth visiting.
+If you are not visiting in summertime, hopefully, you will be lucky enough to visit when it is open.
+The inside of the church is very beautiful and is well worth visiting.

 Faxi Waterfall is located around 12 km from Gullfoss Waterfall and the Geysir Geothermal Area.
-Faxi is a small waterfall but it is absolutely worth a visit.
+Faxi is a small waterfall, but absolutely worth a visit.

-The waterfall is on Tungufljót, a fabulous salmon-filled river surrounded by beautiful Icelandic nature, making it a great spot for fishing.
+The waterfall is on Tungufljót, a fabulous salmon-filled river, surrounded by beautiful Icelandic nature, which makes it a great spot for fishing.
 On a sunny day, this is the perfect place to stop, sit down, and have a picnic.

-Efstidalur is a charming and friendly family farm that is the perfect stop between Gullfoss/Geysir and Thingvellir National Park.
-The farm operates a clever little ice cream shop where you can enjoy different flavored ice creams, produced using milk from the farm’s own cows.
+Efstidalur is a charming, friendly, family-run farm that is the perfect stop between Gullfoss Geysir and Thingvellir National Park.
+The farm operates a little ice cream shop where you can enjoy different flavored ice creams produced using milk from the farm’s own cows.

-We don‘t think you can get ice cream that is any fresher than that!
-As you enjoy the delicious ice cream, you can watch the cows, who produced the milk to make it, through the windows that separate the store from the barn.
+It would be hard to find ice cream that is any fresher than that!
+As you enjoy the delicious ice cream, you can watch the cows who produced the milk to make it through the windows that separate the store from the barn.